 A Coral Sanctuary: Celebrating 35 at Son Net

 There’s a rare magic when a hotel gets it just right—and I’m not just referring to perfect water pressure.
 When grand gestures of hospitality are met with genuine generosity, the experience feels more like visiting a distant aunt’s estate rather than staying at a hotel.
-Grand Hotel Son Net, a 17th-century Mallorcan manor in the Tramuntana mountains and declared a UNESCO World Heritage Site, invited me to stay for my 35th birthday—and what a treat it was.
+Grand Hotel Son Net, a 17th-century Mallorcan manor in the Tramuntana mountains, Spain, and declared a UNESCO World Heritage Site, invited me to stay for my 35th birthday—and what a treat it was.

 Traditionally, the 35th year is celebrated with an element of coral, symbolizing durability and beauty.
 This stunning retreat, tucked away near the hillside town of Puigpunyent, perfectly embodies those qualities.
 Its original facade, with its warm coral hue, instantly reminded me of my hometown in Morocco, where rich reds fill the streets.